Yoast/Yoast-SEO-for-Neos/README.md

 ### Building the assets

+First install dependencies with `yarn`:

+    yarn

-You can generate the `js` and `css` files by running the following commands in the folder `Resources/Private/Scripts/YoastInfoView`:
+You can generate the `js` and `css` files by running the following command:

-    yarn install
-    yarn run build
+    yarn build

-#### Building and watchting the app for the edit mode
+#### Building and watching the app for the edit mode

-    yarn run build-app
+    yarn build:editMode

-    yarn run watch-app
+    yarn watch:editMode

 #### Building and watching the inspector view

-    yarn run build-inspector
+    yarn build:inspectorView

-    yarn run watch-inspector
+    yarn watch:inspectorView